 Add a video of an expert from your company being interviewed about why they created the product, the thought that went into it, and other highlights that shoppers can eat up.

-Alternatively, you could also interview an industry expert around the need for the product, and how your product solves a problem.
+Alternatively, you could also interview an industry expert about the need for the product and how your product solves a problem.

 Now that you know some of the common types of videos you could create for your ecommerce needs, you should also think outside the box with different or atypical video styles.